 In some court hearings, the party who loses the case must pay the other party’s costs.
 This is always the decision of the magistrate who hears your case, and you will have a chance to have your say about this issue.
 However, in most tribunals, this rule does not apply; usually each party is responsible for their own costs, regardless of the outcome of the hearing.
 Contact the tribunal in advance to find out what the rules are in relation to legal and witness costs.

-Is there any possibility that you can negotiate with the opposing party to settle the issue before the court hearing?
+Is there any possibility that you can negotiate with the opposing party to settle the issue or narrow the issues in dispute before the court hearing?
 Most forums – including the Magistrates’ Court, the Family Court and VCAT – provide time for negotiations to take place between the parties before they attend a formal hearing.
 In many jurisdictions, negotiation is required.
 Settling the matter before the court hearing saves time, effort and money.

-It may be that a lawyer is willing to conduct negotiations on your behalf.
+It may be that a lawyer is willing to conduct negotiations on your behalf, even if they cannot represent you at a hearing.
 Always ask your lawyer about the extent of help available to you.
 If you are told that you cannot obtain any further assistance, request a referral to an alternate legal service that could help you.

 To ensure that your presentation to the court is the best that you can give, remember the following:

-• pay careful attention to what is being said by everyone in the room, so that you can respond accurately;
+• careful listen to what is being said by everyone in the room, so that you can respond accurately;

-• remain polite and courteous, especially when under stress.
-Disruptive or contemptuous behaviour or abusive language creates a poor impression, and is unlikely to persuade the magistrate of the value of your case;
+• remain polite and courteous, especially when under stress – disruptive or contemptuous behaviour or abusive language is unlikely to persuade the magistrate of the value of your case;

 • only one person may speak at a time.
 If you are not sure whether or not it is your turn, simply ask, “May I say something, please?”
 This will ensure that you have your say, at the appropriate time;